hellomustaq/django-playground/README.md

 To run this program, the 'intents.json' file and an empty 'intentsPreviousCopy.json' file need to be inside the appropriate directory (this root directory along with 'manage.py' file).
 Then running the command 'python manage.py runserver' will start the program.
-It was tested on Postman by going to the url: 'http://127.0.0.1:8000/chatbotV4/'.
+It was tested on Postman by going to the url: 'http://127.0.0.1:8000/taleantbot/' for taleant chatbot api, and 'http://127.0.0.1:8000/teleausbot/' for teleaus chatbot api.
-Inisde Postman body, the query strings need to be enclosed withing double quotes like "What is your name?"